 You want to bag your mower if your lawn is tall or if it has tons of weeds, since bagging those weeds will keep them from spreading.

 If you have a sprinkler system that’s been around for a while, it might not be performing optimally.

-It’s a good idea to regularly check your system to make sure it is in good working order, doesn’t need repairs, and is providing adequate coverage to your section.
+It’s a good idea to regularly check your system to make sure it is in good working order and is providing adequate coverage to your section.
 Checking it seasonally to make sure it isn’t over or under-watering is also highly recommended.

 Turn on the reticulation and then walk around the lawn.
 Pay special attention to the sprinklers around any of those areas of patchy lawn and look for those that are not spraying correctly.